 Confused political messaging about what the Protocol would look like in practice has further added to a sense that the challenges being seen in Northern Ireland are unexpected.
 This is why, for some, Article 16 is seen to provide the most appropriate course of action.

-However, the Prime Minister indicated to the House of Commons on 3 February 2021 that he would be prepared to invoke Article 16 in order to ‘ensure that there is no barrier down the Irish Sea’.
+In response to the situation, the Prime Minister indicated to the House of Commons on 3 February 2021 that he would be prepared to invoke Article 16 in order to ‘ensure that there is no barrier down the Irish Sea’.

 By Dr Clare Rice, Research Assistant at the Newcastle University Law School.
+For more on the Protocol on Ireland/Northern Ireland, watch our animated video here.
+This explainer was updated on 4 May 2022.